aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/075_serverless/_index.md

 ...
 ```

-and finally changing to an error message indicating an exception has occured during code execution:
+and finally changing to an error message indicating an exception has occurred during code execution:

 ```
 ...